 A blended family can make estate planning more complicated.
 For example, you may want to leave different inheritances to biological children than you would to stepchildren, or to protect your biological family's inheritance in the event your spouse remarries.

 A solid estate plan can help you prepare for these or other scenarios.
-"With so many kinds of blended families, it makes sense to put in place a plan that directs your assets to the people you choose, rather than possibly to someone you don’t know or don't necessarily want as a recipient," says Christin Haley, vice president, personal trust administration with Fidelity Investments.
+"With so many kinds of blended families, it makes sense to put in place a plan that directs your assets to the people you choose, rather than possibly to someone you don’t know or don't necessarily want as a recipient," says Michael Christy, regional manager, Fidelity Wealth Planning and Personal Trust.

 Blended families without an estate plan may run the risk of scenarios like the following:

-- An ex-spouse inherits the former spouse’s bank accounts, home, or retirement assets, even though the former spouse has willed them to his children.
+- An ex-wife inherits her former husband’s bank accounts, home, or retirement assets, even though her former husband had willed them to his children.

 - One child inherits the family home, even though the home was promised to another child.

-- A spouse dies before his new wife and leaves his estate to her; when she dies, she leaves the assets to her children, not to his.
+- A husband dies before his new wife and leaves his estate to her; when she dies, she leaves the assets to her children, not to his.

-As you sit down with your financial and estate planning advisors, consider:
+As you sit down with your financial and estate planning advisers, consider:

+Beneficiary designations play a critical role in estate planning.
+They are even more important in blended families.
 A divorced individual may eventually remarry and/or have additional children.
-Given that scenario, consider updating beneficiary designations on any policies and accounts in light of his or her new family.
+Given that scenario, the individual should consider updating beneficiary designations on any policies and accounts in light of his or her new family.
 This is critical: Beneficiary designations will override a will if the documentation isn't consistent.
-"It doesn't matter if the language in your will says otherwise," says Haley.
+"It doesn't matter if the language in your will says otherwise," says Christy.
 "Your ex-spouse will receive the assets if he or she is still named as beneficiary in the legal documentation supporting the policies and accounts."

 Who should be your trustee?